osobiehl/jni-rust-dtls/README.md

 once the native lib is built, start up your ANDROID emulator and run main.dart.
 You should see a "hello from Rust" in the app console!

+# Limitations

+Since the example runs as a separate thread, hot reloading does not currently work.
+You need to stop the program and restart it to avoid errors binding to the udp port

 A few resources to get you started if this is your first Flutter project: